iamtheyammer/pie-whack-a-mole/electrical.md

    */
   Mole(int solenoidPin, int buttonPin);
-  bool raiseFor(unsigned long currentTime, int ms); // raise the mole for ms bool lowerIfTimePassed(unsigned long time); // lower the mole if it has timed out int lower(unsigned long time); // lower the mole whether it has timed out or not void tickTimeout(unsigned long time); // clear the timeout if it has elapsed bool timeoutIsActive(unsigned long time); // check whether there is active timeout bool buttonPinIsHigh(); // check whether the mole's button is being pressed
+  bool raiseFor(unsigned long currentTime, int ms); // raise the mole for ms bool lowerIfTimePassed(unsigned long time); // lower the mole if it has timed out, returns whether it was lowered int lower(unsigned long time); // lower the mole whether it has timed out or not, returns how long it was up for void tickTimeout(unsigned long time); // clear the timeout if it has elapsed bool timeoutIsActive(unsigned long time); // check whether there is an active timeout bool buttonPinIsHigh(); // check whether the mole's button is being pressed

   void print(); // print the mole to the console, useful for debugging